Meet Our Staff!

 Lauren Atkinson, Lead Teacher, Preschool Two

-This is Lauren’s fifteenth year with the Newton South Preschool Program.
-This will be her twelfth year as lead teacher in Preschool Two and her first year as the Early Childhood Education high school teacher.
+This is Lauren’s sixteenth year with the Newton South Preschool Program.
+This will be her twelfth year as a lead teacher at the Newton South Preschool and her second year as the Early Childhood Education high school teacher.